gitter-badger/kinesis-stream/README.md

        *   - And some bytes that actually contain the payload.
        *
        * This info is captured in a KinesisInputRecord
-       * which you create in toInputRecord using your input:
+       * which you create in toInputRecord using your input.
        */
       def toInputRecord(s: String) = KinesisInputRecord(
         "my-stream", "shard-" + s, ByteBuffer.wrap(s.getBytes)